This tutorial covers:

 Why use CLI applications?

-- Knowing CLI commands and the tools with them boosts a developer’s productivity.
-Using the command line with automation (repetitive tasks) is faster and more efficient than using a GUI can be.
+- Knowing CLI commands and tools boosts a developer’s productivity.
+Using the command line with automation is faster and more efficient than using a GUI can be.

-- Compared to GUI apps, CLI apps require less memory and processing power from a machine.
+- Compared to GUI apps, CLI apps require less memory and processing power, making them faster to use.

-- Because of their text-based interface, CLI apps can run perfectly well on low-resolution monitors and are supported by a vast array of operating systems.
+- Because of their text-based interface, CLI apps can run perfectly well on low-resolution monitors and are supported by a wide range of operating systems.

 Working with CLI applications requires text commands entered into and executed by the host computer’s terminal.
 Some CLI apps allow users to choose from provided default options

-, whereas others need manual text input in addition to the provided options.
+, while others need manual text input in addition to the provided options.

-Let’s take a look at a command-line interfaces structure and syntax example of a git
+Let’s review command-line interface structure.
+Here’s a syntax example of a git

 command-line application when the fetch